 Chat rooms offer the benefits of an anonymous, free, easily accessible resource that is available at the convenience of the user.
 They offer a potentially supportive forum where users can benefit from the experience and support of other participants.
 However they also come with many risks as, given the anonymity and lack of professional supervision of chat rooms, there is a real possibility of misuse of this kind of service.

-There are no guarantees on the content of dialogue in chat rooms and they may lose their focus and serve a social or even at times pathology reinforcing role as opposed to a therapeutic and constructive role.
+There are no guarantees on the contents of dialogue in chat rooms and they may lose their focus and serve as a social, or at times pathology reinforcing role, as opposed to a therapeutic and constructive role.

 So how can you make use of this kind of service in the safest and most beneficial way possible?
 Choose your chat room carefully by understanding clearly what you need from a chat room first.
 Then seek out a chat room that seems to be professionally run and has a good reputation.
 While lurking (hanging around in a chat room without contributing to the dialogue) is not good etiquette generally, it may be useful in the beginning to allow you to gauge how healthy the environment of the chat room is before entering into dialogue.

-Once you have chosen a chat room don’t disclose personal identifying information to the “strangers” you encounter in chat rooms.
-The bottom line is that you know absolutely nothing about who the people you are communicating with really are.
-Ensure that you are a responsible chat room user by being fair to other members by sticking to the guidelines of the chat room – be sensitive to the needs of other chat room members and ensure your own communication is respectful and responsible.
+Once you have chosen a chat room, don’t disclose personal identifying information to the “strangers” you encounter.
+The bottom line is that you know absolutely nothing about the people with whom you are communicating.
+Ensure that you are a responsible chat room user by being fair to other members and sticking to the guidelines of the chat room.
+Be sensitive to the needs of other chat room members and ensure your own communication is respectful and responsible.

 Be an active and contributing member and report any inappropriate or offensive communication to the chat room administrator.
-If you are in extreme crisis or feeling suicidal don’t dump this on other users.
-Rather call a specialized suicide hotline and consult a mental health professional.
+If you are in extreme crisis or feeling suicidal, do not dump this on other users.
+Rather, call a specialized suicide hotline and consult a mental health professional.